ncullen93/pyGOBN/README.md

 # pyGOBN

 <h2>Overview</h2>
-This is a project to create Python bindings for the amazing GOBNILP solver for Global Optimization of Bayesian Network structure learning.
+This is a project to create Python bindings for the GOBNILP solver for Global Optimization of Bayesian Network structure learning.
 The purpose and advantage of this repository is to allow easy integration of GOBNILP into existing Python libraries focused on Bayesian networks or otherwise.
 The first